juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/coppeliasim_basics/hello_world.rst

 .. warning::
-    In case you use the object name, you are required to use de :file:`deprecated name`.
+    In case you use the object name, you are required to use the :file:`deprecated name`.
     The deprecated name does not always coincide with the object name displayed in the scene hierarchy.

     .. image:: /_static/basics/deprecated_name.png